-Area C - Adult and Career Education 21 hours
+Area C - Adult and Career Education.
+21 hours

 ACED Core 9 hours

-ACED 9410 Diverse Populations in ACED

-ACED 9420 Issues in ACED

-ACED 9430 Leadership in ACED
+ACED 9410, ACED 9420, ACED 9430

-Interdisciplinary hours
+Interdisciplinary1 2 hours

 An advisor will be assigned to each student, based on

 the area of specialization.
 The advisor and the student

-will jointly complete an approved program of study to be
+will jointly complete an approved program of study to b e

 followed.

 Dissertation - ACED 9999 9 hours

-Total Hours Required for the Degree 54 semester hours